cmscaltech/sandie-ndn/packaging/packaging.md

 ## gcc

 For **ndn-cxx 0.6.2** at least gcc 5.3.0 is required.
 For our purpose, we've used **gcc 7.3.1**.
-You can install it with the following commands:
+You can install it from [Centos Software Collections (SCL) Repository](https://wiki.centos.org/AdditionalResources/Repositories/SCL) with the following commands:

 ```bash
 caltech@cms:~# yum install centos-release-scl